EverWinter23/skynet/JOURNAL.md

 ### Thursday 31st May 2018
 + Implemented sftp protocol and tested it on localhost SFTP server.
-+ Was able to upload and download files o the SFTP server.
++ Was able to upload and download files on the SFTP server.
++ Implemented [sftpconn.py](https://bitbucket.org/EverWinter23/skynet/src/dev/lib/sftpcon.py) module to maintain SSH connection to the remote SFTP server.